miroapp/app-examples/examples/rest/python-flask-starter/README.md

 ### About the app

 This sample app shows how you can use the Miro REST API.
-It implements the full OAuth2 flow and calls the [Create Miro Board API endpoint](https://beta.developers.miro.com/reference/create-a-board)
+It implements the full OAuth2 flow and calls the [Create Miro board API endpoint](https://developers.miro.com/reference/create-board).

 This app uses [Flask](https://flask.palletsprojects.com/en/2.1.x/) and [Python](https://www.python.org/).